-Has your internet connection become slower than it should be?
-There may be a chance that you have some malware, spyware, or adware that is using your internet connection in the background without your knowledge.
+Your PC makes lots of Internet connections in a day’s business, and not all of them are necessarily sites you’re aware connections are happening with.
+While some of these connections are harmless, there is always a chance that you have some malware, spyware, or adware using your Internet connection in the background without your knowledge.
 Here’s how to see what’s going on under the hood.

-At the command prompt, type the following command and press Enter.
+At the prompt, type the following command, and then press Enter.

 netstat -abf 5 > activity.txt

-Wait about two minutes and then press Ctrl+C to stop the recording of data.
+After issuing the command, wait a couple of minutes, and then press Ctrl+C to stop the recording of data.

-The resulting file will list all processes on your computer (browsers, IM clients, email programs, etc.) that have made an internet connection in the last two minutes, or however long you waited before pressing Ctrl + C. It also lists which processes connected to which websites.
+The activity.txt file lists all processes on your computer (browsers, IM clients, email programs, etc.) that have made an Internet connection in the time during which you left the command running.
+This includes both established connections and open ports on which apps or services are listening for traffic.
+The file also lists which processes connected to which websites.

 If you see process names or website addresses with which you are not familiar, you can search for “what is (name of unknown process)” in Google and see what it is.
-It may be a system function you don’t know about or a function of one of your running programs.
+It’s possible we’ve even covered it ourselves as part of our ongoing series explaining various processes found in Task Manager.
 However, if it seems like a bad site, you can use Google again to find out how to get rid of it.

-You can also use a free tool, called CurrPorts, to display a list of all currently opened TCP/IP and UDP ports on your local computer.
-It is a portable program and doesn’t need to be installed.
-To use it, extract the .zip file you downloaded (see the link at the end of this article) and run cports.exe.
+You can also use a free tool named CurrPorts to display a list of all currently opened TCP/IP and UDP ports on your local computer.
+It’s a bit more focused tool than TCPView.

-For each port that CurrPorts lists, information about the process that opened the port is displayed.
-You can select connections and close them, copy a port’s information to the clipboard or save it to an HTML file, an XML file, or a tab-delimited text file.
+For each port, CurrPorts lists information about the process that opened the port.
+You can close connections, copy a port’s information to the clipboard, or save that information to various file formats.
 You can reorder the columns displayed on the CurrPorts main window and in the files you save.
-To sort the list by a specific column, simply click on the header of that column.
+To sort the list by a specific column, just click on the header of that column.

-CurrPorts runs under Windows NT, Windows 2000, Windows XP, Windows Server 2003, Windows Server 2008, Windows Vista, and Windows 7.
-There is a separate download of CurrPorts for 64-bit versions of Windows.
-You can find more information about CurrPorts and how to use it on the website listed below.
+CurrPorts runs on everything from Windows NT up through Windows 10.
+Just note that there is a separate download of CurrPorts for 64-bit versions of Windows.
+You can find more information about CurrPorts and how to use it on their website.